News

 Speaking From the Heart

-Today I had the opportunity to speak at a public meeting of County Drain Commissioners for Wayne, Monroe, and Washtenaw counties regarding the clearing of the North Branch of the Swan Creek.
+On Monday I had the opportunity to speak at a public meeting of County Drain Commissioners for Wayne, Monroe, and Washtenaw counties regarding the clearing of the North Branch of the Swan Creek.
 This is the creek which runs through the Sanctuary land, eventually emptying into Lake Erie.
 The creek runs through these three counties, and the commissioners were asking for public comment from the land owners whose properties would be affected by a proposal to clear the Swan Creek Drain of debris, aiding in its ability to flow.
 However, the easement includes 30 feet on either side of the “drain” which could also be in jeopardy of being cleared in the process as well.

 In my comments, I asked if there would be an ecologist involved in the project, and whether they would be taking care to leave native plants and sensitive ecosystems that might be part of the areas they would be clearing.
 I mentioned the button bushes that have popped up on the banks of the creek on our land, and how we have a large number of pollinator butterflies, bees, and insects flocking to the button bushes.
 I mentioned how we had carefully cleared around one of these large bushes to keep it from being crowded out by invasive plants, and how the neighboring farms need these pollinators.
 I talked about how there are huge trees on both banks of the creek that are invaluable in so many ways, and which also take up water to help mitigate flooding, as well as their roots protecting against soil erosion.
 I also explained how water is a precious resource, and finding ways to soak and hold it on the land would ensure having it during the times of drought.
 For example, adding organic material to soil, and building it up with regenerative methods allows the soil to hold more water like a sponge.
 I saw my Wayne County Drain Commissioner looking at me with appreciation as he told me that they would be happy to work directly with individuals to not cause destruction of habitats.